 Jack Frost’s calling card.

-This is a poem I wrote when the weather was cold and icy.
+I wrote the next poem when the weather was cold and icy.
 My breath billowed out as clouds of pale vapor as I spoke.
 The ground was coated with a crispy layer of white rime.

 White frosting on autumn leaves

 A breath of cold air

 I wrote this poem about the hardy sheep that cover the hills in the upland areas of the UK.
 Snow and wind don’t seem to bother them and they spend all winter out of doors.

 White dots in summer;